Stanford-Online/js-input-samples/qualtrics_grader/README.md

 Initial functionality is present.

 Next goals:
 * Can we get extra data out of this?
 Answer responses?
 Total # of pages?
+Qualtrics documentation currently implies no, but we'll see what we can dig up.
 * Better advice on survey settings.
+* Getting the usual learner ID so this lines up with log data better.
 * Can we get the survey to show results when students return?
+Would be nice to do better than a blank grey box, but might not be automatable.

 ### Overview ####
 You want to grade Qualtrics surveys?
 Turns out to be surprisingly doable.
 Good for handing out participation points.